ADubhlaoich/adubhlaoich.ie/src/writing.md

 The following list of titles are links to the various pieces I have written and published on this website thus far.
 Most of them are memoirs or perspectives on how to run events; the actual "technical" content I will have likely mirrored on [dev.to](https://dev.to/adubhlaoich).

-If there's something you'd like to read my perspective on, don't hesitate to reach out to me with a suggestion.
+If there's something you'd like to read about, don't hesitate to reach out to me with a suggestion.